remtori/my-website-content/README.md

 On commit generate & commit:

+- routes.json    : all prerender paths (only `en`)

-- re-render.json: paths to content file to re-render
+- patch.json     : paths that need to re-render or remove (only `en`)

-- index.json: list of all content with some metadata
+- index.json     : list of all content with some metadata (the index contain all language)

 index.json example layout